SQream/sqream_docs/operational_guides/mounting_an_nfs_shared_drive.rst

 Overview
 ==============
 SQream supports reading external tables and/or writing exported data to **NFS (Network File System)** shared drives.
 Because SQream runs microservices as Dockerized containers, NFS shared drives must be mounted to the relevant Docker pods.
 Note that mounted shared drives are persistent.
-SQream provides a script used to map data types when data is ingested.
+SQream provides a script used to map NFS shared drives.
 This script is called **update-nfs-share.sh** and is located in the ``utilities/nfsshares/`` folder.

 Script Prerequisites
 ==============